-The "Risk Management System" is constantly monitored by the Risk and Compliance Division, keeping capital adequacy and the degree of solvency with respect to its business under constant control.
+The "Risk Management System" is constantly monitored by the Risk and Compliance Division, keeping capital adequacy and the degree of solvency with respect to its business under control.

-In order to strengthen its ability to manage company risks, the Bank established the Risk Management Committee whose mission is to support the CEO in defining strategies, risk policies and profitability targets.
+In order to reinforce its ability to manage company risks, the Group established the Risk Management Committee which supports the CEO in defining strategies, risk policies and profitability targets.